-Introduces grapes, their history, distribution, classification, and areas of production.
+TO VITICULTURE ......3 CR Introduces grapes, their history, distribution, classification, and areas of production.
 Provides an overview of grape uses and products made from them.
 Includes site selection and environmental factors that affect grapes and their quality.
 Reviews sites, soils, and other factors that affect the planting of grapes.
 Lecture 3 hours per week.
-No prerequisites.

-WELDING
+WEL - WELDING